veltzer/demos-devops-terraform/exercises/intermediate/00_setup/exercise.md

 ## Set up your environment credentials to connect to AWS

-place the following in your `$HOME/.bash_profile` file at the bottom, and replace the values in brackets with your generated creds:
+place the following in your `$HOME/.bash_profile` file at the bottom, and replace the values in brackets with your generated credentials:

 ```bash
 export AWS_ACCESS_KEY_ID=[The access key ID you created above]